Sons of Utah Pioneers' Pioneer Village

 December 10, 1975

 The former UP Kaysville depot was moved from the original Pioneer Village site in Salt Lake City, to the new location as part of the Lagoon resort.
+It was moved on a Tuesday afternoon and caused a minor traffic jam through Salt Lake City.
 (Salt Lake Tribune, December 10, 1975, with photo)

 Pioneer Village at the Lagoon Amusement Park in Farmington, Utah, had on display a D&RGW boxcar and gondola, along with an 8-wheel caboose.
 They had previously been displayed in Salt Lake City as part of the Sons of Utah Pioneers collection.
 The three pieces of equipment sat adjacent to the former Union Pacific Kaysville depot, which was moved to Lagoon's Pioneer Village at the same time.
 There was hope at the time that D&RGW 223 would be moved to the same location from its pad in Liberty Park, but that didn't happen.

-(Read more about Pioneer Village, and the Pioneer Village Railroad)
+(Read more about Pioneer Village, and the Pioneer Village Railroad; mirrored from the Lagoon History Project)

 Move To Ogden